-We are also discussing a settlement with another customer.
-We have also determined that it is probable we will reach a settlement of our dispute with this customer.
-As of December 31, 2012, coverage on approximately 250 loans, representing total potential claim payments of approximately \$17 million, was affected by our decision to suspend rescissions for that customer.
+We are also discussing a settlement of a dispute with another customer and have also determined that it is probable we will reach a settlement with this customer.
+As of March 31, 2013, coverage on approximately 300 loans, representing total potential claim payments of approximately \$20 million, was affected by our decision to suspend rescissions for that customer.

-We are now able to reasonably estimate the probable loss associated with each probable settlement and, as required by ASC 450-20, we have recorded the estimated impact of the two probable settlements referred to above in our financial statements for the quarter ending December 31, 2012.
+We recorded the estimated impact of the two probable settlements referred to above in our financial statements for the quarter ending December 31, 2012.
 The aggregate impact to loss reserves for the probable settlement agreements was an increase of approximately \$100 million.
 This impact was somewhat offset by impacts to our return premium accrual and premium deficiency reserve.
-All of these impacts were reflected in the fourth quarter 2012 financial results.
-If we are not able to reach settlement with Countrywide, we intend to defend MGIC against any related legal proceedings, vigorously.
+If we are not able to implement the Agreements, we intend to defend MGIC against any related legal proceedings, vigorously.

 The flow policies at issue with Countrywide are in the same form as the flow policies that we use with all of our customers, and the bulk policies at issue vary from one another, but are generally similar to those used in the majority of our Wall Street bulk transactions.
-A settlement with Countrywide may encourage other customers to pursue remedies against us.
-From January 1, 2008 through December 31, 2012, we estimate that total rescissions mitigated our incurred losses by approximately \$2.9 billion, which included approximately \$2.9 billion of mitigation on paid losses, excluding \$0.6 billion that would have been applied to a deductible.
-At December 31, 2012, we estimate that our total loss reserves were benefited from anticipated rescissions by approximately \$0.2 billion.
+The settlement with Countrywide may encourage other customers to pursue remedies against us.
+From January 1, 2008 through March 31, 2013, we estimate that total rescissions mitigated our incurred losses by approximately \$2.9 billion, which included approximately \$2.9 billion of mitigation on paid losses, excluding \$0.6 billion that would have been applied to a deductible.
+At March 31, 2013, we estimate that our total loss reserves were benefited from anticipated rescissions by approximately \$0.2 billion.

 Before paying a claim, we review the loan and servicing files to determine the appropriateness of the claim amount.
 All of our insurance policies provide that we can reduce or deny a claim if the servicer did not comply with its obligations under our insurance policy, including the requirement to mitigate our loss by performing reasonable loss mitigation efforts or, for example, diligently pursuing a foreclosure or bankruptcy relief in a timely manner.
 We call such reduction of claims submitted to us "curtailments."
-In 2012, curtailments reduced our average claim paid by approximately 4%.
+In 2012 and the first quarter of 2013, curtailments reduced our average claim paid by approximately 4.1% and

+4.7%, respectively.
 In addition, the claims submitted to us sometimes include costs and expenses not covered by our insurance policies, such as mortgage insurance premiums, hazard insurance premiums for periods after the claim date and losses resulting from property damage that has not been repaired.
 These other adjustments reduced claim amounts by less than the amount of curtailments.

 After we pay a claim, servicers and insureds sometimes object to our curtailments and other adjustments.
 We review these objections if they are sent to us within 90 days after the claim was paid.
 Historically, we have not had material disputes regarding our curtailments or other adjustments.

-As part of our settlement discussions, Countrywide informed us that they object to approximately \$40 million of curtailment and other adjustments.
-In connection with any settlement agreement with Countrywide, we expect we would enter into a separate agreement with them that would provide for a process to resolve this dispute.
-However, we do not believe a loss is probable regarding this curtailment dispute and have not accrued any reserves that would reflect an adverse outcome to this dispute.
+The Agreements referred to above do not resolve assertions by Countrywide that MGIC has improperly curtailed numerous insurance coverage claims.
+Countrywide has asserted that the amount of disputed curtailments approximates \$40 million.
+MGIC and Countrywide have agreed to mediate this matter and to enter into arbitration if the mediation does not resolve the matter.
+We do not believe a loss is probable regarding this curtailment dispute and have not accrued any reserves that would reflect an adverse outcome to this dispute.
 We intend to defend vigorously our position regarding the correctness of these curtailments under our insurance policy.
 Although we have not had other material objections to our curtailment and adjustment practices, there can be no assurances that we will not face additional challenges to such practices.